CalebCloud/nginxDockerApp/README.md

 - A nginx reverse proxy to direct between the two pages.

 You get directed between the static webpage and the flask app depending on if you requested /app or /static.

-Disclaimer: The python app used is a sample app.